Eidskog Municipality: Churches

-The Church of Norway has two parishes (sokn) within the municipality of Eidskog.
+The Church of Norway has two parishes (sokn) within Eidskog Municipality.
 It is part of the Solør, Vinger og Odal prosti (deanery) in the Diocese of Hamar.

 Geography

 The municipality is located in the southeastern part of Innlandet county.
-It is bordered to the north by the municipality of Kongsvinger (in Innlandet) and in the west by Aurskog-Høland, Nes (both in Viken and Sør-Odal (in Innlandet).
-Eidskog also borders Sweden, both to the east and south.
+It is bordered to the east and north by Kongsvinger Municipality, to the northwest by Sør-Odal Municipality, to the west by Nes Municipality and Aurskog-Høland Municipality (both in Akershus county), and to the south by Eda Municipality in Sweden.

-The lakes Digeren, Mangen, and Skjervangen are all located in Eidskog.
+The lakes Digeren, Mangen, and Skjervangen are all located in Eidskog Municipality.
+The highest point in the municipality is the 435 m tall mountain Hornkjølberget, just south of the border with Kongsvinger Municipality.